Gangaridai: Identification

 The ancient Greek writers provide vague information about the centre of the Gangaridai power.
 As a result, the later historians have put forward various theories about its location.

 Gangetic plains

 Pliny (1st century CE) in his NH, terms the Gangaridai as the novisima gens (nearest people) of the Ganges river.
 It cannot be determined from his writings whether he means "nearest to the mouth" or "nearest to the headwaters".
 But the later writer Ptolemy (2nd century CE), in his Geography, explicitly locates the Gangaridai near the mouths of the Ganges.

 A. B. Bosworth notes that the ancient Latin writers almost always use the word "Gangaridae" to define the people, and associate them with the Prasii people.
 According to Megasthenes, who actually lived in India, the Prasii people lived near the Ganges.
 Besides, Pliny explicitly mentions that the Gangaridae lived beside the Ganges, naming their capital as Pertalis.
 All these evidences suggest that the Gangaridae lived in the Gangetic plains.

+The term Prasii is a transcription of the Sanskrit word prāchyas, literally "The Easterners".